Nitsche methods for constrained problems in mechanics: Introduction

 \section{Introduction}

 In the 1970s, Nitsche~\cite{nitsche} introduced a method for enforcing the Dirichlet boundary conditions in the weak formulation of the finite element method.
 The benefits of the Nitsche method over its alternatives, the penalty method~\cite{courant1943variational} and the mixed Lagrange multiplier method~\cite{babuvska1973finite}, include consistency, symmetry and positive definiteness, stability, and conditioning; cf.~\cite{gustafsson2025}.
-Hence, the ideas of Nitsche have later found applications also in domain decomposition~\cite{becker2003finite}, discontinuous Galerkin methods~\cite{hansbo2002discontinuous}, unfitted finite element and fictitious domain methods~\cite{burman2015cutfem}, Robin boundary conditions~\cite{juntunen2009nitsche}, Kirchhoff plates~\cite{gustafsson2021nitsche}, elastic contact problems~\cite{chouly2013nitsche}, friction problems~\cite{chouly2014adaptation}, obstacle problems~\cite{gustafsson2017mixed}, elastoplastic torsion problems~\cite{chouly2023nitsche}, and plate contact problems~\cite{gustafsson2017nitsche}, to name a few.
+Hence, the ideas of Nitsche have later found applications also in domain decomposition~\cite{becker2003finite}, discontinuous Galerkin methods~\cite{hansbo2002discontinuous}, unfitted finite element and fictitious domain methods~\cite{burman2015cutfem}, Robin boundary conditions~\cite{juntunen2009nitsche}, Kirchhoff plates~\cite{gustafsson2021nitsche}, elastic contact problems~\cite{chouly2013nitsche}, friction problems~\cite{chouly2014adaptation}, obstacle problems~\cite{gustafsson2017mixed}, elastoplastic torsion problems~\cite{chouly2023nitsche}, and plate contact problems~\cite{gustafsson2017nitsche,fabre2021nitsche}, to name a few.

 In modern literature, the Nitsche method is often presented as a consistency correction to the penalty method, i.e., to make sure that the exact solution satisfies the discrete weak form, by including additional terms; cf., e.g., ~\cite{benzaken2024constructing, gustafsson2025}.
 This fails to answer to the obvious follow-up question: \emph{how to generalize the method to other problems and constraints?} Consequently, we take a different viewpoint based on the saddle point formulation and present guidelines to derive optimal Nitsche methods for both equality and inequality constraints.
-These guiding principles apply to arbitrary constrained minimization problems, where the constraint acts on the values of the unknown.
-The resulting energy minimization form is particularly well-suited for solving nonlinear problems numerically.
+These guiding principles apply to arbitrary constrained minimization problems, where an affine constraint acts on the values of the unknown.
+This extends the method beyond conventional boundary condition enforcement.
+The resulting energy minimization form is particularly well-suited for adding constraints to nonlinear problems.
 We follow the guidelines in practice by deriving and implementing novel methods for problems such as inequality boundary condition for plates, membrane-solid contact problem, and plate-plate contact problem.

 Our formulation is based on a reinterpretation of the Nitsche method by Stenberg~\cite{stenberg1995}.
 More precisely, on the idea that the Nitsche method corresponds to a conforming stabilized Lagrange multiplier method (in the sense of residual Barbosa--Hughes stabilization~\cite{barbosa1992circumventing}).
 For such stabilized methods, an element-wise elimination of the Lagrange multiplier will lead to the equivalent Nitsche method; see also \cite{chouly2013nitsche, burman2017galerkin, chouly2023finite, burman2023augmented}.
 This connection was exploited in the error analysis in Gustafsson~\cite{gustafsson2018finite} and consequently it became evident that the stabilized formulation leads to a family of methods with constraints of rather general form.